The Ins and Outs of Jumbo Mortgages

 Much like applying for a regular mortgage, you’ll have to meet the following criteria:

-• Have assets that equate to 6 months or more of the mortgage payments.
+• Have assets that equal at least 6 months of mortgage payments in reserves.

-• Have proper documentation proving ownership of other real estate, non-liquid assets, and also other loans held.
+• Provide documentation proving ownership of other real estate, non-liquid assets, and other loans held.

 Keep in mind that while these mortgage loans fall under the non-conforming category, they still follow the Consumer Financial Protection Bureau guidelines.